Marketing comes with its own set of unique challenges:

 Coaches and practitioners need to have a dual focus; they have to address change in the process, but they can’t neglect the ways the people must also change.
 “Scrum is easy,” Tanner says.
 “People are hard.”

-Agile is a Team Sport
+Agile Challenge #2 -Agile is a Team Sport

 If people are hard, teams are exponentially more so.
-From fear of failure to a lack of trust to insufficient understanding, there’s no shortage of challenges around Agile marketing teams
+From fear of failure to a lack of trust to insufficient understanding, there’s no shortage of Agile challenges around marketing teams.

 Personally, I’ve encountered many situations where Agile in general, and Scrum in particular, feels like a loss of personal achievement.
 In my contribution to the ebook where all this sage advice originally appeared, I suggested that “The Superman complex that many marketers harbor can definitely get in the way of a team-centric approach and cause some friction.”